 Ripple keeps track of all IOUs in a given currency for any user or gateway.
 IOU credits and transaction flows that occur between Ripple wallets are publicly available on the Ripple consensus ledger.

-However, the public record of all dealings, make the information susceptible to de-anonyminsation measures.
+However, the public record of all dealings, makes the information susceptible to de-anonymisation measures.

 Ripple is a technology that acts as both a cryptocurrency and a digital payment network for financial transactions.